 - make time to rest each day

-- wear your seat belt low and over the pelvic bones, with the shoulder belt worn normally
+- wear your seat belt low and over the pelvic bones, with the shoulder belt worn tightly against your chest.

 - listen to your body and talk with your healthcare provider if you feel that something is different